MelanieLinares/portfolio-new/site/content/post/labcorp.md

 requirements, as well as last minute changes.

 ### Specific tasks:
-- diagnose, debug and remedy defects
+- diagnose, debug, and remedy defects
 - ensure reusability of UI components
-- integrate with weather api
+- integrate with third-party apis
 - utilize SharePoint Workbench in visualizing and implementing SPFx widget components
 - create 404 page